Skip to content

 Subscribing to APIs

-A subscription grants a consumer access to a deployed API.
+A subscription grants a consumer access to a deployed API or Product.
 It manages credentials, rate limits, RU quotas, and entitlements.

 Terminal window